qarmin/czkawka/instructions/Compilation.md

 FFmpeg is not included here because it is not needed to build - it is dynamically loaded.

+Support for heif images is optional and require to install libheif library.

 | Program | Min  | What for                                                                      |
 |---------|------|-------------------------------------------------------------------------------|